-Apparently, psychologist Cliff Arnall was approached to come up with a scientific formula for holiday company Sky Travel, as part of a PR campaign for the firm:
+In 2005, psychologist Cliff Arnall was approached to come up with a scientific formula for holiday company Sky Travel, as part of a PR campaign for the firm:

 This might look intimidating but we’ll try and talk you through it: W = Weather, d = debt, T = Time since Christmas, Q = Time since failing our New Year’s Resolutions, M = low motivational levels and Na = the feeling of a need to take action.
 Struggling to keep up?
 Don’t worry.
 ‘D’ is not even defined in the release.
 Unsurprisingly there is nothing scientific about this formula.
 And it’s probably worth remembering that there was, somewhere in the equation, a financial incentive to rubber stamp this date.

 Of course, any science behind Blue Monday has long since been debunked.
 But the themes behind the day remain in the public consciousness as they can tap into a feeling of general post-Christmas malaise.

 Here we think it’s worthwhile to separate out the myths from the reality.
 We know January is a time for New Year’s Resolutions but please don’t be too hard on yourself.
 Take your time as you take your initial steps into a new year.
 As they say, it’s a marathon, not a race.

 This year more than any, we need to make sure that we are looking after ourselves and others.
 With 2020 fading in the rear view mirror, as a nation we are on a collective road to recovery; albeit a windy one.
 But, there is hope.
 Unprecedented advances in science have presented us with several proven vaccines for COVID-19, and a UK-wide roll out is currently underway, with millions of vulnerable people having been offered the jab already.